 Because some franchise buyers do what Fred did.

-In a nutshell, Fred arrived at his figure of $400,000 a year* in income by looking at the “income” of the top 25% of franchisees in the system he was investigating based on what he saw in the FPR .
+In a nutshell, Fred arrived at his figure of $400,000 a year* in franchise profits by looking at the “income” of the top 25% of franchisees in the system he was investigating based on what he saw in the FPR .

-*You would definitely be considered a profitable franchisee with annual income like that!
+*You would definitely be considered a profitable franchise owner with annual income like that!

-And when I asked him if the income was before paying Royalties etc., Fred quickly said it was.
+And when I asked him if the franchise business profit was before paying Royalties etc., Fred quickly said it was.
 But was it?